r35382/bnflite/getting-started.md

     Lexem Number = Series(1, Digit);  // 1 means at least one digit
     Lexem Identifier = Letter + Iterate(0, LetterOrDigit, 32); // 0 - means zero or more at last 32

-Such constructions are both safer and faster.
 Additionally BNFlite supports compact style(ABNF) introducing several overloaded operators to implement repeatable constructions.

     Lexem Number = 1*Digit;  // 1 means at least one digit
     Lexem Identifier = Letter + *LetterOrDigit; // * - means zero-or-one or more